 While Seller-Fulfilled Prime (SFP) can help small-medium sized businesses increase their sales on Amazon, sellers must meet Amazon’s strict performance standards in order to be eligible for SFP as well as to maintain SFP status.

 We’ll cover everything you need to know about Amazon Seller-Fulfilled Prime, including:

-- Seller-Fulfilled Prime requirements
+- How does Seller-Fulfilled Prime work?

-- How to apply for SFP
+- How to enroll in SFP

 What is Seller-Fulfilled Prime?

 Seller-Fulfilled Prime is a program that allows Amazon sellers to offer one-day and two-day Prime shipping to Amazon customers while fulfilling orders from their own warehouse or by using a third-party fulfillment center.